 FROM THE HISTORY ANNALS....Marion's First Firehouse

-One year after the Great Chicago Fire in 1871, was one of Marion's most devastating fires.
+One year after the Great Chicago Fire in 1871, Marion suffered one of its most devastating fires.
 On May 23, 1872, on the southwest corner of 7th Avenue and 10th Street was the fire known as the "$10,000 Fire."
-City leaders at that time, came to the conclusion that an organized fire protection system was needed in their city.
+City leaders at that time came to the conclusion that an organized fire protection system was needed in their city.
 So, in the Spring of 1874, the Marion Fire Department came into being.

-These brigades, or companies, would compete in firefighting contests, marching in parades, drills of pageantry, etc. These competing teams protected the city for over fifty years.
-One of the teams, became the pride of Marion, Mentzer Hose Company.
+These brigades, or companies, would compete in firefighting contests, marching in parades, drills of pageantry, etc. These competing teams protected the City for over fifty years.
+One of the teams, Mentzer Hose Company, became the pride of Marion.
 They rose to national prominence in competitions around the country, which is well documented in local turn-of-the-century newspapers.